The drinker. The family. The friend. The doctor. The boss. Anyone trying to work out what to do.

 - If a person you love is drinkingFor the people around it →

-- If today is hardTalk to the bot →
+- If today is hardKeep talking when ready →

 - If you are in crisis right nowCrisis routes — never paywalled →